mpnally/Terrifically-Simple-JSON/README.md

 ### <a name="datatypes"></a>Datatypes

-One of the challenges of JSON is that it only supports 3 useful datatypes: number, string, and boolean (the `null` value is the unique member of a 4th datatype).
+One of the challenges of JSON is that it only supports 4 useful datatypes: number, string, boolean and array (the `null` value is the unique member of a 5th datatype).
 The two most common
 datatypes in Web API programming that are not covered by JSON are URL and date/time.
 Unless you are willing to invent extensions or conventions on top of JSON—in other words, a new media type—the best you can do is to encode them as strings.
 The [example above](#explicit-urls) shows how the `self` name/value pair